North Kilvington

-North Kilvington is a hamlet and civil parish in the Hambleton district of North Yorkshire, England.
+North Kilvington is a hamlet and civil parish in North Yorkshire, England.
 It is situated just off the A19, about two miles north of Thirsk.
 In the 2001 census, North Kilvington had a population of 23.
 The population of the civil parish was estimated at 30 in 2014.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.